kazz12211/fret-calculator/README.md

 ## About a creator of this application

 I'm a freelance programmer and a guitar maker at Tsubaki Kougei (name of our workshop) in Japan.
-The workshop delivers customer guitars, wooden products, leather craft products and canvas products locally.
+The workshop delivers custom guitars, wooden products, leather craft products and canvas products locally.
 The workshop blog is <a href="http://tsubakicraft.wordpress.com" target="__blank">http://tsubakicraft.wordpress.com</a>.